orjalesl/Udacity_Disaster_Response/README.md

 2. Go to `app` directory: `cd app`

-3. Run your web app: `python run.py`
+3. Run web app: `python run.py`

 4. Click the `PREVIEW` button to open the homepage

 ## Files

-  The file used in this analysis was retrieved from Kaggle - https://www.kaggle.com/datasets/airbnb/boston.
-  The 'listings.csv' data set consists of 2016 Airbnb listings in the Boston Area.
-There were a total of 3585 unique obersvations and 95 variables.

-## Summary of Results
-1. I observed that there was **no clear relationship** between **price per nights and utilization rate** in the Boston Airbnb listings within the data set
-2. I determined the neighborhoods with the **highest potential revenue** by combining **prices per night * 365 * utilization rates**
-3. Finally, I determined the neighborhoods with the **quickest returns on investment** given their yearly revenue potential and the median house prices per neighborhood
+There are 2 files used in the project:
+1. 'disaster_messages.csv' - comprised of messages used to train the model
+2. 'disaster_categories.csv' - comprised of the disaster categories used to label the messages and used as the target variables.